 Zerodha has its own developed trading platform which is Zerodha Kite Application.
-By using this application, you can easily buy and sell stock through mobile, desktop or web browser.
+By using this application, you can easily buy and sell stock through mobile, desktop or web browser after completion of Zerodha Account Opening and Loging in to Zeroda Kite App

-If you don’t have a demat account then it is highly recommended to Open Zerodha Account Using this direct link to access their trading platforms and offers for free.
+If you don’t have a demat account then it is highly recommended to Open Zerodha Demat Account using this direct link to access their trading platforms and offers for free.

 How to buy shares in intraday through the Zerodha Kite app?

-To buy and sell stocks using Zerodha Kite App, you need to know about a few important steps, which are
+To buy and sell shares using Zerodha Trading Platform, you need to know about a few important steps, which are

 Analyzing the stocks